 "A marathon is a celebration of life and endurance and the human spirit," Rep. Kyrsten Sinema says.
 "Runners are such a tight-knit community.
 Even if we don't know each other, we treat each other like friends."

-Next week, Sinema, a freshman Democrat from Arizona, will be one of three Members of Congress running in the 118th Boston Marathon, joining Reps.
-Stephen Lynch and Joe Kennedy, III, D-Mass.
+Next week, Sinema, a freshman Democrat from Arizona, will be one of just two Members of Congress running in the 118 th Boston Marathon, joining Rep. Joe Kennedy, III, D-Mass.

 "Boston is like the Holy Grail of running events," she told ABC News.
 "I never thought I would ever find my toe at the starting line at Boston."